i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Ratchets but not nearly as fast as Signal does.
 We separate the ack of the received key from generating the new key.
-In typical usage, Alice and Bob will each ratchet (twice) immediately in a new session, but will not ratchet again.
+In typical usage, Alice and Bob will each ratchet (twice) immediately in a New Session, but will not ratchet again.

-Note that a ratchet is for a single direction, and generates a new session tag / message key ratchet chain for that direction.
+Note that a ratchet is for a single direction, and generates a New Session tag / message key ratchet chain for that direction.
 To generate keys for both directions, you have to ratchet twice.

 You ratchet every time you generate and send a new key.